MTC History

 1986

-The World Premiere of Women of Manhattan, MTC’s first collaboration with John Patrick Shanley.
+World premiere of Women of Manhattan, MTC’s first collaboration with John Patrick Shanley.

 Paul B. Kopperl joins Edwin C. Cohen as Co-Chairman of the Board.